 The event is divided into two thematic sections, 'MAXXI in the world, or are global museums still needed?' and 'Towards a new ecosystem of creation'.
 The former reflects on how Covid-19 has affected the function, organization, perception of museums whilst the second examines how museums might become laboratories for experimentation, involving ever-wider communities in sharing new ideas.

 The event is introduced and moderated by Giovanna Melandri (President of the MAXXI Foundation); Hou Hanru Artistic (Director, MAXXI); Bartolomeo Pietromarchi (Director, MAXXI Arte); Margherita Guccione (Directorate General for Contemporary Creativity, MiBACT); and Pippo Ciorra (Senior Curator, MAXXI Architettura).
-Amongst the guests are Dario Franceschini (Minister of Culture) and Roberto Fico (President of the Chamber), who will open the Festival.
+Amongst the guests are Dario Franceschini (Minister of Culture) and Roberto Fico (President of the Chamber), who open the Festival.

-The live dialogues and the recorded contributions will alternate with videos telling the most significant exhibitions, performances and moments of the first ten years of the MAXXI.
+The live dialogues and the recorded contributions alternate with videos telling the most significant exhibitions, performances and moments of the first ten years of the MAXXI.
 Among the participants are: virologist Ilaria Capua; architects including David Adjaye, Petra Blaisse, Rem Koolhaas, Renzo Piano, Carlo Ratti, Hashim Sarkis, Patrick Schumacher, Cino Zucchi, Sara Marini; artists including Thomas Hirschhorn, Piero Gilardi, Miltos Manetas, Diego Marcon, Margherita Moscardini, Michelangelo Pistoletto, Tomás Saraceno, Marinella Senatore, Nico Vascellari; designers including Formafantasma and Daniel Perlin; and media partners Malcom Pagani (Vice Director, Vanity Fair), Roberto Pisoni (Director, Sky Arte), Massimiliano Tonelli (Director, Artribune).